Hagley Oval: History

 Hagley Oval's destiny as the historical and spiritual home of cricket in Canterbury was determined in the first days of a new town called Christchurch.
 Just four months after the arrival of the first four ships, the settlers to Canterbury had formed their very own cricket club.
 Only months later, as part of Founders' Day celebrations on 16 December 1851, the ensuing game of cricket ensured the roots of cricket in this new town.

 Hagley Oval has since been identified and documented as the cornerstone of Canterbury and New Zealand cricketing activity.
 During the early decades the Oval hosted a series of inter-provincial matches, as well as the occasional international fixtures.
 It continues to host all grades of cricket, and was one of the host grounds for the ICC 2015 Cricket World Cup.

 The Hagley Oval Foundation was established by the Canterbury Cricket Trust and the Canterbury Cricket Association, to raise the funds necessary to fully develop Hagley Oval into an international-standard cricket venue.

 Return to Hagley Oval

 Cricket and rugby shared Lancaster Park from post World War I until well into the 1990s.
 By that stage the extended rugby season was encroaching onto cricket's traditional international window in February and March.

-As early as 1998 Canterbury Cricket recognized the need for a purpose built cricket ground for international and provincial cricket while Rugby would move to Addington Showgrounds a rectangular venue which would be rebuilt and enlarged with a minimum capacity of 18.000 and maximum capacity of 50.000 for test matches.
+As early as 1998 Canterbury Cricket recognised the need for a purpose built cricket ground for international and provincial cricket while Rugby would move to Addington Showgrounds a rectangular venue which would be rebuilt and enlarged with a minimum capacity of 18.000 and maximum capacity of 50.000 for test matches.
 A return to Hagley Oval was investigated and in 2006/7 the Canterbury Cricket Association determined to prioritize it as its preferred venue.
 The Canterbury Cricket Trust was established and the Hagley Pavilion designs were developed by early 2011.
 However this was forced by the 2010/11 earthquakes that damaged Lancaster Park.